OpenReqEU/qthulhu/README.md

 This web application was created as a result of the OpenReq project funded by the European Union Horizon 2020 Research and Innovation programme under grant agreement No 732463.

 This web application visualizes the links between issues inside Qt’s JIRA.
-It uses the microservices of UH to manage links and the similarity detection of UPC to recommend missing links.
+It uses the microservices of UH ([API references](https://api.openreq.eu/#/services/milla)) to manage links and the similarity detection of UPC ([API references](https://api.openreq.eu/#/services/similarity-detection)) to recommend missing links.

 ## Technical description
 ### Technologies used: